Poor countries' debt rose 12% to record $860 bln in 2020- World Bank - Up News Info

 Article content

-“We need a comprehensive approach to the debt problem, including debt reduction, swifter restructuring and improved transparency,” Malpass said in a statement accompanying the new International Debt Statistics 2022 report.
+“We need a comprehensive approach to the debt problem, including debt reduction, swifter restructuring and improved transparency,” Malpass said in a statement accompanying the new report.

+He said half of the world’s poorest countries were in external debt distress or at high risk of it.

-“Sustainable debt levels are vital for economic recovery and poverty reduction,” he said.
+Malpass said sustainable debt levels were needed to help countries achieve economic recovery and reduce poverty.

 The report said the external debt stocks of low- and middle-income countries combined rose 5.3% in 2020 to $8.7 trillion, affecting countries in all regions.